cscart/docs/en/user_guide/look_and_feel/menus/index.rst

 Use the **+** button to add new menu, or click the **gear** button and choose **Edit** to edit existing menus.

-It takes three steps to create a menu and display it on the storefront:
+To create a new menu and to display it on the storefront, complete the following steps:

 ==============================
 Step 1.
 Creating an Empty Menu